 The NTSB says an urgent procurement request issued May 3 for computed tomography (CT) scans of lithium-ion battery cells used on Boeing 787s was not a signal that it was accelerating its efforts to find the root cause of battery fires.
 Rather, the agency says the document contained “contracting language” meant to quickly secure funding for the work.
 At issue were several sentences in the request specifying that the results of the CT scans—expected to last into next week—had to be ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "No Changes To 787 Battery Investigation, Says NTSB".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "No Changes To 787 Battery Investigation, Says NTSB".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.